mattarderne/rdrn.dev/writing/rdrn/_posts/2020-03-06-risk-and-global-systems.md

 layout: post
 title: Risk and Global Systems
 date: '2020-03-6 19:17:00'
-excerpt: "This time, the impact of a virus on globalism."
+excerpt: "This time, the impact of a virus on globalism.
+Moving around the world has typically been something to aspire to do, and so an article pondering the ethical implications of leaving South Africa. caught my attention.
+Cynical reasons for working abroad include optimising conspicuous consumption (easyJet).
+Less cynical include resume bolstering (worked at _UKTechCo Ltd)_. "
 exclude: true
 tags:
 - World View